codeforkjeff/S275_ETL/README.md

 - Download and unzip the S275 files for the desired years from [the OSPI website](https://www.k12.wa.us/safs-database-files).
   The unzipped files are Access databases (have an `.accdb` extension).
 Put these files in the `input/` directory.
-(Alternatively, you can set the path where the script looks for these files, using settings in the next step.)
+(Alternatively, you can set the path where the script looks for these files, using settings file in the step below.)

   Instead of doing this step manually, you can run this script to do it for you: